 Big Night was set in an Italian restaurant, and all the food was undercooked to look better on screen.
 The actors would spit it out between takes.

-As if "D-FENS" wasn't dissatisfied enough in Falling Down, when he asks for lunch in a fast-food restaurant, his burger looks nothing like the one in the menu board.
+As if "D-FENS" wasn't dissatisfied enough in Falling Down, when he asks for lunch (with a gun) in a fast-food restaurant, his burger looks nothing like the one on the menu board.

 Trivia: While almost all fake fast food signage shows the pickles hanging out of the sides of burgers, anyone who was paying any attention when they were trained for grill knows the pickle goes hidden in the center so it can be reached by a bite from any direction around the burger.